Contract / Consulting Jobs Explained … Available in Three Different Flavors

 1099 vs. W-2: A “1099” employee is a self-employed “independent contractor.”
 Independent contractors bill their clients for their time – usually by using a purchase order – based either on an hourly rate or a flat fee for services rendered.
 Either way, no deductions are withheld from their payments, and they are responsible for paying all their own taxes (using IRS Form 1099 … hence the name.)
 On the other hand, a W-2 employee gets paychecks from the company they are employed by, based on the hours they work, at an agreed upon hourly rate.
 Those paychecks will already have all the standard deductions taken out for them by their employer (federal, state and local taxes, social security, medicare, etc.) Also, 1099 contractors must pay self-employment tax, while W-2 employees do not.
 In addition, independent contractors are often required by their clients to carry their own liability and other types of insurance.

-At-Will Employee: Most “permanent employees” in today’s work world are hired “at will” – a legal term which means that they can quit anytime for any reason (or no reason at all) without giving advanced notice.
+At-Will Employee: In the United States¹, most “permanent employees” in today’s work world are hired “at will” – a legal term which means that they can quit anytime for any reason (or no reason at all) without giving advanced notice.
 Of course, the reverse is also true: they can be fired at any time for any reason (or no reason at all) without advanced notice.
 This really blows the old concept of “job security” eh?!
 It also tends to blur the line between a contract and so-called “permanent” job.

 For the most part, contract jobs are either directly with a client company that has the need, or through a 3rd-party staffing firm that engages with the client company and provides consultants to them as needed.
 In such a case, the contractor usually becomes an employee of the staffing firm for the duration of the contract assignment.
 That firm then pays the person an hourly rate for the work they do at their client’s company, and then bills their client for that person’s time — after, of course, adding a significant markup.
 (Everyone’s got to make a living, right?)